 They may be eligible to receive a hardship license for non-commercial purposes, such as driving a passenger vehicle to school and medical appointments.
 To requalify for their commercial driver's license after the length of their disqualification has passed, a driver will need to pass the CDL knowledge and skills test and pay the appropriate re-qualification fee.
 For the hazardous materials endorsement, they will need to pass a separate test.

 If you were in an accident in which a truck driver was cited for alcohol or drugs, you may have a legal right to seek compensation from the truck driver and the trucking company that employed him or her.

 Learn more about your legal rights by contacting us for a free review of your case.
-A consultation is free when you call (888) 493-1629.
+Give us a call at (888) 493-1629!